SteelCompendium/data-bestiary-md/Servitor Battle Walker.md

 - ✦ ≤11: 4 damage; M1 slowed (save ends)
 - ★ 12–16: 7 damage; M2 slowed (save ends)

-****Effect****
-Restrained targets and targets restrained by this ability are pulled 3.
+Effect: Restrained targets and targets restrained by this ability are pulled 3.
 A target restrained by a dwarf can be pulled by this attack.

 **Stunning Blast (3 Malice)**